kylesaa/Reward-Calculator/Readme.md

 localhost:8080/reward/customer/2

-When start and end time are not provided, the api will return the rewards of recent 3 months and set the time of now as calculated.
-Next time when request rewards of recent 3 months, calculated transactions won't be count in.
+When start and end times are not provided, the api will return the rewards of recent 3 months and set the time of now as calculated.
+Next time when request rewards of recent 3 months, calculated transactions won't be counted in.

 ```json
 {